 Physical degeneration is a consequence of older age, and it can severely affect quality of life.
 The potentially disabling effects of ageing, however, can be mitigated with regular physical activity.

 Maintaining functional ability and consequently independent living is of prime importance for the individuals concerned, so they can live longer and enjoy more fulfilled retirement years.
 Additionally, it can relieve the inevitable stress on the NHS, with the number of people aged 65+ projected to rise by nearly 50% in the next 20 years.

-Find out more about our upcoming Physical Activity in Ageing symposium.
+Find out more about our upcoming Active Ageing Symposium.

 The Active Ageing Research Group's projects are developed from consultation with relevant stakeholders, from relevant agencies or gaps in our knowledge.
 The following are examples of ongoing projects:

 - Effects of handgrip on static and dynamic postural stability